 Leaving the school without permission is classified as truancy.
-The parent needs to report to the office to pick up his/her child, and sign him/her out in the designated office notebook.
+If a student needs to leave early, the parent needs to report to the office to pick up his/her child, and sign him/her out in the designated office notebook.
 The student will be called from his/her room.
 We ask that parents do not go to the child's room unless authorized to do so.